Decrespignyite-(Y): Naming

 Results of the analyses were presented to IMA Commission on New Minerals and Mineral Names (2001-027) during 2001.
-The presentation requested the naming of the new mineral to be made in honour of Australian Mr. Robert J. Champion de Crespigny (b.1950), for recognition of his contributions to the Australian education and the Australian mining industry.
-At the time he held positions of executive chairman of Normandy Mining Limited, Chancellor of the University of Adelaide, and was the Chairman of the South Australian Museum.
+The presentation requested the naming of the new mineral to be made in honour of Australian Robert Champion de Crespigny (b.1950), for recognition of his contributions to the Australian education and the Australian mining industry.
+At the time he held positions of executive chairman of Normandy Mining, Chancellor of the University of Adelaide, and was the Chairman of the South Australian Museum.
 The IMA approved the naming, and the status of the mineral Decrespignyite-(Y) (2001-027) during 2001, with the description paper by Wallwork et al. being published later in 2002.